 The world’s economy fluctuates in more drastic and unpredictable ways than ever before, and costs are rising.
 Many people are waking up to the fact that a single income stream is no longer sufficient to maintain their aspirations of upward mobility, or their current standard of living.
 When faced with this reality, an unattractive dilemma presents itself; take on a second job and earn the extra money that today’s economic climate demands, but sacrifice valuable personal time for ourselves, or with friends and family.

-Companies like CMC Markets provide multiple tiers of investment platforms.
+Some companies provide multiple tiers of investment platforms.
 Schedule a meeting with your FI today and get started investing money the right way.

 If you have worked hard (or still are) laying down wealth, but find yourself in an untenable economic position, there is an option that can keep your net worth rising, while allowing you to be in one place at one time.